rbind/daijiang/content/en/2024-05-06-hipergator.md

 ## Solution

+Update: just use `module load R`.
+No longer need to next steps.

 It is probably documented somewhere by HiperGator.
 I just could not find it easily.

 Here are the steps I followed.